solarium

 Enter Umbra

-The Heliometer runs.
+The Heliometer still runs.
+The web keeps spinning.

 And time, once borrowed, must always be paid back.